jparrill/hypershift-disconnected/docs/content/common/mce/agentserviceconfig.md

 assisted-service-668b49548-9m7xw                       2/2     Running   5             11d
 ```

+!!! note

-The `Assisted Image Service` pod is in charge of the RHCOS Boot Image template creation, that will be customized with each cluster you will deploy.
+      The `Assisted Image Service` pod is responsible for creating the RHCOS Boot Image template, which will be customized for each cluster you deploy.

-The `Assisted Service` is the operator.
+      The `Assisted Service` refers to the operator.